 Andrey Mironov – Soviet Ostap Bender

-In 1980 he was awarded the title of People’s Artist of the RSFSR, Honored Artist of Russia, he also received the Medal “For Labour Valour”.
+In 1980 he was awarded the title of People’s Artist of the RSFSR, Honored Artist of Russia.
+Also he received the Medal For Labour Valour.

-Mironov is the only actor who was born and died on the stage.
+By the way, Mironov is the only actor who was born and died on the stage.

+The boy’s first roles were played in school plays.
 Actor’s nickname at school was Miron.

 Parents wanted Andrey to become a diplomat, but the boy fell in love with theater.

-In 1961, Mironov made his debut in a movie in the film “And if this is love?”.
-Then there was Henry Oganisyan’s comedy “Three Plus Two” (1962).
-Later Mironov played in the movie by Eldar Ryazanov “Beware of the car.”
+In 1961, Mironov made his debut in the film And If This Is Love.
+Then there was Henry Oganisyan’s comedy Three Plus Two (1962).
+Later Mironov played in the movie by Eldar Ryazanov Beware Of The Car.

 To tell the truth, Mironov is known and loved for his roles in films directed by Eldar Ryazanov, Leonid Gaidai, Mark Zakharov, and other famous directors.